The covering numbers of rings: Rings without unity and covers by unital subrings

 Proposition \ref{prop:whensigmaissigmau} proves the first half of Theorem \ref{thm:mainunital}.
 It remains to show that if $R$ is $\sigma_u$-elementary but not $\sigma$-elementary, then either $R \cong \bigoplus_{i = 1}^{p+1} \F_p$ or $R \cong A(1,2,2)$.
-Since we are now focusing on a ring with unity, we will employ many of the same assumptions and notations that we did in Sections \ref{sect:Peirce} through \ref{sect:summands}.
+Since we are now focusing on a ring with unity, we will employ many of the same assumptions and notations that were used in Sections \ref{sect:Peirce} through \ref{sect:summands}.
+In particular, by Lemma \ref{lem:FullReduction} it will suffice to consider rings of characteristic $p$ with 2-nilpotent radicals.
 For the remainder of this section, we will assume the following: